duckduckgo/duckduckhack-docs/duckduckhack/resources/git-workflow.md

 ## Step 2: Clone Your Fork of the Repository

-Forking on Github means you've made a copy up on your Github account.
+Forking on GitHub means you've made a copy up on your GitHub account.
 However, to edit files, you'll need to [*clone*](https://help.github.com/articles/cloning-a-repository/) that fork to a machine you can access.
 In our case, that will be your [Codio environment](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/welcome/setup-dev-environment.html).

 (Find out how to do this under [setting up your development environment](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/welcome/setup-dev-environment.html).)